 - No fingerprint sensor

-The 10,100 mAh battery keeps it going through long stretches of work or entertainment, although charging isn’t the fastest compared to higher-end tablets.
+The 10,100mAh battery keeps it going through long stretches of work or entertainment, although charging isn’t the fastest compared to higher-end tablets.
 It’s also refreshing to see a tablet in this segment handle multitasking without lagging, making it feel more premium than its price might suggest.
-It isn’t flawless, of course.
-The included stylus and keyboard feel a bit light, and if you’re chasing heavy-duty performance for demanding games or creative apps, it might fall short.
-But for those who want a large, reliable screen for videos, schoolwork, casual productivity, or browsing, the Honor Pad 10 delivers a strong balance of features and usability, making it an appealing choice for tablet buyers in the Philippines.
-Plus, its combination of battery life, display, and smooth software experience makes it one of the more dependable options in its category.
+It isn’t without trade-offs, of course.
+It supports an optional stylus and keyboard (both sold separately, not bundled), and if you're chasing heavy-duty performance for demanding games or creative apps, it might fall short.
+But for those who want a large, reliable screen for videos, schoolwork, casual productivity, or browsing, the Honor Pad 10 delivers a strong balance of features and usability.
+Against the Xiaomi Pad 7, the Pad 10 offers a bigger 12.1-inch screen but loses out on refresh rate (120Hz vs. 144Hz) and raw display sharpness.

 HONOR Pad 10 specs:- 12.1-inch 2.5K (2560 x 1600) (IPS) TFT LCD, 249 ppi